librenms/librenms/doc/Alerting/Transports.md

 **Example:**

-The exemple below will use the API named sms-api of my.example.com and send the title of the alert to the provided number using the provided service key.
+The example below will use the API named sms-api of my.example.com and send the title of the alert to the provided number using the provided service key.
 Refer to your service documentation to configure it properly.